JuanDaCalderon/STOCK_API/README.md

 Create a new data base
 ```
 CREATE DATABASE IF NOT EXISTS stock DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

+You also can Execute "MAINdataBaseCreation.sql" in mysql workbench to create the data base
 ```

 ### Node.js